ribru17/ts_query_ls/README.md

 - [x] Renaming captures
 - [x] Completions for capture names in a pattern (for predicates)
 - [x] Completions for node names
+- [x] Fix utility functions, making them robust when it comes to UTF-16 code points
 - [ ] Go to definition for captures
 - [ ] Completions field names
 - [ ] Diagnostics for unrecognized nodes